 Overall, based on my experience, I would say that wipe warmers aren’t necessary in most cases.
 If you received one as a gift for your baby, then you can try it yourself to see if you like it.
 If you don’t have one yet and you are thinking of buying one, then I would suggest saving your money for something else.

-Like most new parents, we were overwhelmed when it came time to buying things or even registering for our twins because we had no idea what we actually needed.
+Like most new parents, we were overwhelmed when it came time to buy things or even registering for our twins because we had no idea what we actually needed.
 I remember at the time thinking that these things were an item that many people considered essential.
 It was on all of the lists and I began to think that not putting a warm wipe my baby’s bottom was a little cruel.
 Fast forward to the present day and I can tell you that a room temperature baby wipe is most certainly not cruel and, frankly, parents don’t have time to mess around with one more thing when there is a mess to take care of urgently.

 My personal experience with wipe warmers comes mostly through my sister.
 She had a wipe warmer in her nursery for her sons and we would use it sometimes while we visited because our girls were still in diapers at the time.
 It was a neat idea, and I’ll admit that I felt a little bit like royalty when I pulled fresh, warm wipes out of the dispenser during diaper changes.